carlosvelosos/cifra-manager/docs/playlist-artists-song-fetching.md

 ## Overview

-The Playlist Artists page now includes the ability to fetch all available songs from CifraClub for any artist.
+The Playlist Artists page now includes the ability to fetch all available songs from CifraClub for any artist, and download them as a text file.
 This feature scrapes the artist's CifraClub page and extracts the complete song list with metadata.

 ## How It Works

-### 1. Song Fetching Process
+### 1. Optimized Song Fetching Process

 When a user clicks the "Fetch Songs" button for an artist:

 1. **URL Construction**: The system first attempts to use an existing CifraClub URL or constructs a direct artist URL using multiple strategies
-2. **CORS Proxy**: Uses `https://api.allorigins.win/get` to bypass CORS restrictions when fetching the artist page
+2. **Targeted Content Extraction**: Primary attempt to extract only the songs list container (`<ul id="js-a-songs">`) from the page
+3. **CORS Proxy Fallback**: If targeted extraction fails, falls back to full page fetch using multiple proxy services
-3. **HTML Parsing**: Parses the fetched HTML to find the songs list container
+4. **HTML Parsing**: Parses the fetched HTML (either targeted or full page) to find the songs list container
-4. **Data Extraction**: Extracts song information including name, URL, and view counts
+5. **Data Extraction**: Extracts song information including name, URL, and view counts

+### 2. Song List Download Feature

+After successfully fetching songs, a "Download URLs" button appears that allows users to:

+- **Export Complete Song List**: Download all CifraClub song URLs for the artist as a `.txt` file
+- **Structured Format**: The file includes song names, view counts, and direct URLs in an organized format
+- **Metadata Included**: File contains artist name, total song count, and generation timestamp
+- **Direct URL Section**: Includes a separate section with just the URLs for easy copying

+### 3. Performance Optimization

+The new implementation includes several optimizations to handle large pages and Content-Length header issues:

+- **Targeted Extraction**: Attempts to fetch only the songs container instead of the entire page
+- **Multiple Proxy Services**: Falls back through different CORS proxy services for better reliability
+- **Smart Content Detection**: Automatically detects whether fetched content is a songs container or full page
+- **Efficient Parsing**: Improved HTML parsing with better error handling and performance limits

-### 2. HTML Structure Parsing
+### 4. HTML Structure Parsing

 The algorithm looks for the specific CifraClub HTML structure: